Heytea

 Heytea (喜茶 (Xǐ Chá, hei2 caa4, Happy Tea)) is a Chinese tea beverage chain founded in 2012 and headquartered in Nanshan District, Shenzhen.
 Originally established as "Royal Tea" (皇茶 (Huáng Chá, wong4 caa4)) in Jiangmen, Guangdong Province, the company quickly expanded across Guangdong and other regions of China.
 Following a trademark dispute, the brand was renamed "Heytea" in 2016.
-As of 2025, the chain operates over 4,000 locations, primarily in China.
+As of 2026, the chain operates over 4,000 locations, primarily in China.

 Heytea is often classified as a "wanghong" brand due to its popularity on social media.
 It is known for its modern store design, photogenic packaging and innovative beverages, including cheese tea and fruit teas.
 Its signature cheese tea uses a mixture of New Zealand Anchor cheese, milk, cream and salt.

-The brand possesses locations in several countries like the US, UK, Australia, Canada, Singapore, Malaysia, and South Korea, as well as Hong Kong and Macau.
+The brand has locations in several countries like the US, UK, Australia, Canada, Singapore, Malaysia, and South Korea, as well as Hong Kong and Macau.

 History

 Heytea opened in 2012 as Royal Tea in Jiangmen but rebranded to avoid trademark conflicts.

 In 2015, the company expanded to the first-tier cities of Guangzhou and Shenzhen.

 After receiving an investment of 100 million yuan from IDG Capital and angel investors in 2016, Heytea expanded into Guangxi.

 The brand entered Shanghai in 2017, where the opening of its first store at Raffles City attracted significant attention on social media.
 However, it was later found that Heytea and competitor Alittle Tea both hired actors to create long lines.
 In the same year, its bakery concept, "Heytea Mix," launched in Guangzhou.

 Heytea opened its first Hong Kong store in 2018 at New Town Plaza, later expanding to Hong Kong Times Square, Hysan Place, Yoho Mall, Yuen Long, and Citywalk.
 The chain now has locations across most first- and second-tier Chinese cities, as well as in Singapore.

 In 2020, Adidas released a sneaker in collaboration with Heytea.
 The same year, Heytea also partnered with Fenty Beauty on a cream blush product.

 In 2021, Heytea introduced a milk-tea product based on Eisbock milk.

 In December 2023, Heytea entered the U.S. market with its first store in New York City.
 By January 2025, the chain had 15 stores in New York City.